jayden-02/IOD_Labs/README.md

-# IOD_Labs
+# CapstoneProject
-Practical work completed during the completion of Certificate of Data Science and Artificial Intelligence with the Institute of Data.
-Includes topics such as exploratory data analysis, databases and APIs, supervised and unsupervised machine learning, decision trees and ensemble methods, NLP, AI and deep learning, deployment and cloud computing
+Final capstone project featuring a YouTube Prediction Model.
+The project used a dataset of more than 4,000,000 rows retrieved from Kaggle.
+The project showcased exploratory data analysis, feature engineering, text vectoriser, dimensionality reduction, modelling with supervised machine learning, and model comparison.
+The best-performing model achieved a mean average error of +/- 118.5% and an R^2 score of 0.66.